aroberge/reeborg/docs/en/mazes.rst

 for having a closer look at various stages.

-**Note: while the frames are being recorded, the display is effectively frozen.** For example, it took 40 seconds before the following started to display:
+**Note: while the frames are being recorded, the display is effectively frozen.** [As mentioned above, the pure Javascript code is **much** faster and do not cause such long delays.]
+For example, it took 40 seconds before the following started to display:

 |maze_gen3|